 The camera I used in most of my early photography was a Pentax Me Super.
 Some photographs used pocket point–and–click devices; a few used a medium format model.
 Although some early material was scanned onto photo CD, the great majority of images on this site were scanned using Plustek hardware.

-My more recent work is digital; I use a Nikon D300, together with Sony and Canon pocket cameras.
-I sometimes use a smartphone camera, although they suffer from obvious problems of usability.
+My more recent work is digital; I use a Nikon D810, previously a D300, together with Sony and Canon pocket cameras.
+I sometimes use a smartphone camera.

 Sir Harrison Birtwhistle’s opera Gawain, based on “Gawain And The Green Knight”, directly inspired my poem Accelerating Is Language English.
 To utterly oversimplify, Gawain leaves his fellow knights of the round table to go on a quest at the behest of the Green Knight.
 In the tale, he grows up, and returns to realise his fellow knights are immature drunks.